countdigi/talk-2018-git/slides.md

 ## SHA Collision

-If two files with different content create the same SHA, the first one to be added will win and we would experience a "Hash Collision" and the second file's content would be silently ignored and never saved.
+- If two files with different content create the same SHA we would experience a "Hash Collision"

+- The first file to be added would have its contents copied and the second file's content would never be saved since Git would see the object was already there.

-The chance of 2 different files creating the same SHA is incredibly small.
+- The chance of 2 different files creating the same SHA is incredibly small

-To give perspective, if 1 million users each created 86,400 unique files per day, it would take 38 billion years before it was likely two different files would create the same SHA.
+- To give perspective, if 1 million users each created 86,400 unique files per day, it would take 38 billion years before it was likely two different files would create the same SHA

-The Sun will turn into a Red Giant and consume the Earth in 7.6 billion years.
+- The Sun will turn into a Red Giant and consume the Earth in 7.6 billion years

 ![Sun](images/sun.jpg)